 Prior to commencing her LL.M at NYU, Viola was an associate in the Energy and Natural Resources practice group of Banwo & Ighodalo, a tier one commercial law firm in Nigeria, where she advised a wide array of public and private sector clients on a broad range of legal transactions relating to the structuring of investments and transactions in the upstream, midstream and downstream sectors of the Nigerian oil and gas industry.
 She has also done considerable work in the development of renewable energy in Nigeria.
 Also, Viola had a brief stint at the London offices of the prestigious Stephenson Harwood LLP.
 In her spare time, Viola mentors law students.

-As the inaugural Grunin Impact scholar, Viola is pursuing an LLM in Energy and Environmental Law at NYU.
+As the inaugural Grunin Impact scholar, Viola pursued an LLM in Energy and Environmental Law at NYU.
+Viola is now the Principal Legal Counsel at C2 Energy Capital in New York.

 After graduating from the University of Pennsylvania in 2010, Eliza moved to Prey Veng, Cambodia where she conducted a research project on rural women’s health and sanitation.
 She then moved to Thailand to work for the EarthRights School Myanmar.
 It was this experience that first sparked her interest in business as a tool for social change.
 She built upon that interest by training social entrepreneurs in Cambodia.
 She received her JD/MBA from NYU.
 During school she was involved in the Social Enterprise and Start-up Law Group, the Sustainability and Social Impact Association and wrote her substantial writing paper on economic incentives for impact as a form of mission lock in private equity deals.
 She spent her 1L summer at Comar law, creating model investment terms for impact investments.
-She spent both her 2L and 3L summers at Goodwin Procter in San Francisco and will return there as a full time associate in the fall.
+She spent both her 2L and 3L summers at Goodwin Procter in San Francisco.
+Eliza is now an associate at Goodwin.